superfly/corrosion/doc/deploy-on-fly/launch.md

 colors = false
 ```

-The network settings are tailored for communication over your Fly private IPv6 WireGuard network.
+The network settings in this example config are tailored for communication over your Fly private IPv6 WireGuard network.
+Cluster members communicate over port 8787, and the Corrosion API is reachable on port 8080.
+Corrosion exports Prometheus metrics at port 9090, which is hooked up to the [Prometheus service on Fly.io](https://fly.io/docs/reference/metrics/#prometheus-on-fly-io) via the `metrics` section in [`fly.toml`](#fly-launch-configuration).